jrherr/2016-02-22-isu/lessons/genomic_shell_01_the_filesystem.md

     $ ls
     SRR098026-copy.fastq_DO_NOT_TOUCH!

 Finally, we decided this was silly and want to start over.

-    $ rm backup/SRR*
+    $ rm SRR*

 The `rm` file permanently removes the file.
 Be careful with this command.
 It doesn't just nicely put the files in the Trash.
 They're really gone.